stravos97/java-documentation-notes/08-rest/02-rest-api-diagrams.md

 ## Understanding REST APIs: The Middle Layer

-Before we dive into the diagrams, let's establish what REST APIs really are.
+Before we explore the diagrams, let's establish what REST APIs really are.
 Think of a REST API as a translator and gatekeeper between your application's frontend (what users see) and your database (where data lives).
 When you browse Amazon and click "Add to Cart," your browser doesn't directly talk to Amazon's database.
 Instead, it sends a request to their REST API, which validates your request, checks permissions, and then translates it into SQL queries that the database understands.

 ## 1. Basic REST API Communication Flow